UN WOMEN: STRATEGIC PLANNING ADVISOR

 - Good knowledge of the UN system;

 - Experience in areas related to policy work, national capacity development.

 Required Skills and Experience

 - Master’s degree or equivalent in economics, law, business administration, business management, public administration, or other related social sciences.

-- Minimum of ten years of progressively responsible experience in planning and management, a solid understanding of inter-governmental processes and experience of working in an international organization, ideally at field and headquarters levels, is required.
+- Minimum of ten years of progressively responsible experience in planning and management, and experience of working in international environments, is required.

 - Fluency in oral and demonstrated superior writing skills in English is required.